 The loss of your money is a principal risk of investing in the Fund.
 Investments in the Fund are subject to investment risks, including the possible loss of some or the entire principal amount invested.
 There can be no assurance that the Fund will be successful in meeting its investment objective.
-As a result of the Fund's direct investments in closed-end funds, the Fund is indirectly exposed to the risks of the investments held and operations conducted by these closed-end funds.
-The following principal risks apply to the Fund directly or indirectly through its investments in closed-end funds:
+As a result of the Fund's direct investments in closed-end funds and ETFs, the Fund is indirectly exposed to the risks of the investments held and operations conducted by those funds.
+The following principal risks apply to the Fund directly, or indirectly through its investments in closed-end funds and ETFs:

 Bank Loan Risk.
-The Fund's investments in closed-end funds may indirectly subject the Fund to the risks associated with bank loans to the extent that the closed-end funds invest in bank loans.
+Through its investments in other funds, the Fund may be subject to the risks associated with bank loans.
 Investments in secured and unsecured assignments of (or participations in) bank loans may create substantial risk.
-In making investments in such loans, which are made by banks or other financial intermediaries to borrowers, the closed-end fund will depend primarily upon the creditworthiness of the borrower (whose financial condition may be troubled or highly leveraged) for payment of principal and interest.
-When a closed-end fund is a participant in a loan, the fund has no direct claim on the loan and would be a creditor of the lender, and not the borrower, in the event of a borrower's insolvency or default.
+In making investments in such loans, which are made by banks or other financial intermediaries to borrowers, a fund will depend primarily upon the creditworthiness of the borrower (whose financial condition may be troubled or highly leveraged) for payment of principal and interest.
+When a fund is a participant in a loan, the fund has no direct claim on the loan and would be a creditor of the lender, and not the borrower, in the event of a borrower's insolvency or default.
 Transactions involving floating rate loans have significantly longer settlement periods (e.g., longer than seven days) than more traditional investments and, as a result, sale proceeds related to the sale of loans may not be available to make additional investments until potentially a substantial period after the sale of the loans.
 In addition, loans are not registered under the federal securities laws like stocks and bonds, so investors in loans have less protection against improper practices than investors in registered securities.

-Closed-End Funds Risk.
+Closed-End Fund Risk.
 Closed-end funds involve investment risks different from those associated with other investment companies.
 Shares of closed-end funds frequently trade at either a premium or discount relative to their NAV.
 When the Fund purchases shares of a closed-end fund at a discount to its NAV, there can be no assurance that the discount will decrease.
 In fact, it is possible that this market discount may increase and the Fund may suffer realized or unrealized capital losses due to further decline in the market price of the securities of such closed-end funds, thereby adversely affecting the NAV of the Fund's shares.
 Similarly, there can be no assurance that any shares of a closed-end fund purchased by the Fund at a premium will continue to trade at a premium or that the premium will not decrease subsequent to a purchase of such shares by the Fund.
 Many closed-end funds also utilize leverage, which will expose the Fund to greater risk of significant changes in share prices of the closed-end funds' share prices, and will require payment of leverage interest or dividend expenses, reducing the closed-end fund's overall return.
 Closed-end funds also expose the Fund to illiquidity risks because closed-end funds may have smaller market capitalizations than other exchange-traded investments.
 Please see the below risk disclosure entitled "Illiquidity Risk" for more information on the risks of investing in illiquid securities.